security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 **Note:** Please specify the information, but redact the information in the attached photo.

-<div class='alert alert-warning'>While it is not illegal to dumpster dive, you can still get in trouble for trespassing, so be mindful and don't trespass.</div>
+<div class='alert alert-warning'>In the United States, dumpster diving is legal except
+where prohibited.
+Be aware of any local ordinances or trespassing laws which might apply to you.</div>

 Example: